lmweber/lmweber.github.io/pages/research_interests.md

     - review paper summarizing our views and guidance for how to best perform different types of benchmarking studies <br/> <br/>

-- Weber and Robinson (2016) (comparison of clustering algorithms for mass cytometry data; see details and link above under "Unsupervised statistical methods")
+- Weber and Robinson (2016) (comparison of clustering algorithms; see details and link above under "Unsupervised statistical methods")

 - Weber et al. (2019) (development of *diffcyt* computational framework; see details and link above under "Differential analyses")